- Majors & Minors

 - Diversity Matters

-We partner with Geisinger Medical Center physician providers to offer high quality, compassionate and confidential medical care in a safe and supportive environment.
+We partner with Geisinger providers to offer high quality, compassionate and confidential medical care in a safe and supportive environment.

-Our team of physicians and nurses are available for same-day urgent care needs, for physical exams, women's and men's health issues, nutritionist care, preventive care, and much more.
-An on-call nurse is available for emergencies 24 hours/day, 7 days a week during the academic year.
+Our team of physicians, nurse practitioners and nurses are available for same-day urgent care needs, for physical exams, women's and men's health issues, preventive care and much more.
+An on-call nurse from the Health Center is available for emergencies 24 hours/day, 7 days a week during the academic year.

 To make an appointment, call 570-372-4385.